AWSwinefred/f1-app-notes/Using-PCIe-Interrupts/README.md

 ```

 ### Configuring Interrupts in the PCIe DMA Subsystem
 The snippet of code shown below runs from user space and programs the PCIe block to handle interrupts.
-Each user interrupt can be programmed to point to a different interrupt vector.
+At reset, the interrupt vector registers all point to index 0.
+For this example, each user interrupt is programmed to point to a different interrupt vector to illustrate using all 16 entries.

 ```
     // Enable Interrupt Mask (This step seems a little backwards.)